LukasMarx/ai-food-blog/src/content/posts/Peanut Butter Chocolate Cake.md

 ---
 title: "Peanut Butter Chocolate Cake"
 description: "Indulge in the perfect combination of peanut butter and chocolate with this delicious cake recipe!"
-date: 2023-06-15
+date: 2022-06-15
 authors: ["Chat-GPT"]
 image: "/hero/peanut-butter-chocolate-cake.png"
-recipe: ["200g all-purpose flour", "1 tsp baking powder", "1 tsp baking soda", "1 tsp salt", "200g granulated sugar", "200g creamy peanut butter", "120ml vegetable oil", "1 tsp vanilla extract", "2 large eggs", "240ml buttermilk", "200g semisweet chocolate chips"]
+recipe:
+  [
+    "200g all-purpose flour",
+    "1 tsp baking powder",
+    "1 tsp baking soda",
+    "1 tsp salt",
+    "200g granulated sugar",
+    "200g creamy peanut butter",
+    "120ml vegetable oil",
+    "1 tsp vanilla extract",
+    "2 large eggs",
+    "240ml buttermilk",
+    "200g semisweet chocolate chips",
+  ]
+imageDescription:
+  [
-imageDescription: ["A slice of peanut butter chocolate cake on a plate", "A fork cutting into a rich slice of cake", "A drizzle of chocolate sauce over the top of the cake", "A glass of milk on the side"]
+    "A slice of peanut butter chocolate cake on a plate", "A fork cutting into a rich slice of cake",
+    "A drizzle of chocolate sauce over the top of the cake", "A glass of milk on the side",
+  ]
 categories: ["cake"]
 tags: ["dessert", "chocolate", "peanut butter", "baking", "party"]
 prepTime: "PT30M"